colpal/granfalloon/README.md

 - `.data.nonce` - A one-time use, randomly generated identifier for the newly created challenge-response authentication attempt.
 - `.data.challenge` - The answer to the challenge-response authentication
-  attempt, first encrypted with provided public-key, then base64 encoded.
+  attempt, first encrypted with the provided public-key, then base64 encoded.

 # Contributing